 Ox-eye daisy is found in areas of low fertility.

-- Pearly everlasting grows in acid soil that is low in nutrients.
+- Pearly everlasting (Anaphalis margaritacea) grows in acid soil that is low in nutrients.

 Plantain is a stubborn weed that often grows in heavy clay.

-- Quack grass will grow in heavy clay or compacted soil.
+- Quackgrass (Elymus repens) will grow in heavy clay or compacted soil.

 Queen Anne’s lace indicates poor dry soil.

-- Stinging nettle grows in rich, acidic soil.
+- Stinging nettle (Urtica dioica) grows in rich, acidic soil.
 Find out how to harvest stinging nettle and its super-plant qualities.